Statues of Christopher Columbus are being dismounted across the country - Local News 8

 Now, statues of Christopher Columbus, another controversial figure in US history, are also being taken down.
 There have been three reports of Christopher Columbus statues being tampered with — one thrown into a lake, one beheaded, and another pulled to the ground.

-Columbus has long been a contentious figure in historkky for his treatment of the Indigenous communities he encountered and for his role in the violent colonization at their expense.
+Columbus has long been a contentious figure in history for his treatment of the Indigenous communities he encountered and for his role in the violent colonization at their expense.

 In recent years, many cities and states have replaced Columbus Day with Indigenous Peoples’ Day, in recognition of the pain and terror caused by Columbus and other European explorers.